KAPREKAR

 Click on a piece and explore its Creations & Inscriptions here

-Along came echoes of the past:
+Among the first expansions were echoes of the past:

 Spectrograms of the soundtracks